To date, Agile Mind has served more than 2.3 million students and 28,000 educators. Here is how we approach our work.

 More than a decade of research shows that a comprehensive alignment of instructional resources correlates positively and powerfully to improved student achievement and teacher satisfaction.
 For details on Agile Mind course programs, click here.

 Agile Mind programs were explicitly designed to equip teachers with resources worthy of the challenges they face every day.
 We use 21st century technologies to provide the tools, knowledge, and support teachers need to elevate their practice for all of the students they serve.
 For more information on our supports for teachers, click here.

-Because of our pioneering work in developing and testing next-generation assessments, we were invited to co-develop the assessment prototypes for the PARCC consortia.
-For examples, please visit the assessment section of The Mathematics Common Core Toolbox.
+Because of our pioneering work in developing and testing next-generation assessments, we were invited to co-develop the assessment prototypes with the Dana Center for the PARCC consortia.
+For examples, please visit the assessment section of the Mathematics Common Core Toolbox.